sous-chefs/redisio/README.md

 * `group` - the group to own the redis files
 * `default_settings` - a hash of the default redis server settings
 * `servers` - an array of hashes containing server configurations overrides (port is the only required)
+* `safe_install` - a true or false value which determines if a version of redis will be installed if one already exists, defaults to true

 This resource expects the following naming conventions: